joshuapboone/PacMan-Exercise/README.md

 Roadmap of future improvements: In the future I would like to include another object on the screen and have the PacMan eat the object and have the object disappear.

-License information: This exercise and code was developed via MIT xPRO Web Development with JavaScript.
+License information: This exercise and code was developed via the MIT xPRO Web Development with JavaScript course.